 I am more focused now than ever before of trying to be a difference maker with others.
 I’m to encourage others more.
 I’m looking to lead by example more, that’s for sure.
 This also means that I need to continue to work on myself even more.
 My habits, my thinking, my connecting to others, encouraging my wife, kids, others even more to follow their hearts in their life’s journey; this and more is what I’m looking at improving.
 What are a few things you can do?
 Heck, what is just one thing you can improve upon?
 Answer that and start doing something about it.
 We all don’t have as much time as we think we do, that’s for sure.
 For me, that’s hitting me in the face more and more with all the lessons that are out there for me to learn.
 It would be great for you to pick up the lessons that life is sharing with you so that you can make a difference to yourself and others.
 I'm just saying... :-) Always let me know how we can help each other out with these things as there is power in numbers.

 Coach John Daly

-In Education for more than 28 years.
+In Education for almost 29 years.
 Looking to share insights, thoughts and ideas to help everyone find their own piece of success.